foureyes/csci-ua.0480-spring2017-008/slides/16/auth.markdown

 * traditionally through __username__ and __password__
 * __...what are some other ways?__ &rarr;
 	* {:.fragment} requiring more than just a username and password (maybe both something you know and something you _have_) ... __any examples of this _two-factor auth_ thing?__ &rarr;
-	* {:.fragment} (a code that's texted to your phone - think gmail s 2-factor auth, or a dedicated device, like yubikey)
+	* {:.fragment} (a code that's texted to your phone - think gmail's 2-factor auth, or a dedicated device, like yubikey)

 	* {:.fragment} some sort of integration with with a social media site that can vouch for your credentials!
 		* {:.fragment} like Facebook Connect